Basic Workforce Data

 Initiatives for Hiring People with Disabilities

 UACJ works to achieve the legally mandated workforce percentage for employment of people with disabilities.
 We do this via UACJ Green-net Corporation, a company recognized as a special subsidiary under Japan’s Act for Promotion of Employment of Persons with Disabilities.
 The UACJ Green-net Nagoya Office was established in April 2015 to expand work opportunities for people with disabilities and its Anjo Satellite Office was set up in April 2017.
-As of June 1, 2016, people with disabilities comprised 2.28%* of the Company’s workforce, more than the legally mandated 2.0%.
+The Toyokawa Office was opened in April 2018.
+As of June 1, 2018, people with disabilities comprised 2.23%* of the Company’s workforce, more than the legally mandated 2.2%.